edpackard/CV/README.md

 **University of Suffolk** (September 2010 to June 2021)
 _Lecturer in History_

-- Delivery of high quality outcomes: I designed, led, delivered, and assessed undergraduate degree modules, mainly related to modern European and international history, which consistently received outstanding feedback from students.
-I also developed expertise in Quality Assurance, and am currently an external examiner at another UK Higher Education Institution
+- I designed, led, delivered, and assessed undergraduate degree modules, mainly related to modern European and international history, using my communication, time management, feedback and interpersonal skills.
+My modules consistently received outstanding feedback from students (including nominations for awards) and I contributed to the History programme receiving national recognition for its student satisfaction.
+As a result of this work, I developed expertise in Quality Assurance, and am currently an external examiner at another UK Higher Education Institution
-- Dedication to students' learning and wellbeing (I was nominated and shortlisted for 'Most Engaging Lecturer' in 2014 Students' Union Teaching Awards, nominated for 'Most Inspiring Lecturer' in 2018 Students' Union Staff and Student Awards)
-- Commitment to widening participation and inclusivity: I led the History team's schools liaison programme and inspired applicants from non-traditional backgrounds to achieve success in Higher Education
+- As widening participation leader for History, I demonstrated my commitment to inclusivity and improved the recruitment of students from non-typical backgrounds through a combination of networking and empathy alongside strategic and analytical thinking.
-- Innovated in the use of online learning environments and resources, including leading team in the implementation of online assessment best practices and successful adaptation to online-only teaching during the Covid-19 pandemic
+- I drove departmental and institutional change related to student assessment procedures, adopting a strategic approach and using my team-working and peacemaking skills.
+This included innovation in the use of online learning environments and resources, such as leading a team in the implementation of online assessment best practices.
-- Contributed to the creation and implementation of institution-wide academic policies
-- Commitment to public engagement: organised numerous well-attended public-facing events to bring academic history to a public audience
+- To engage wider audiences in the latest academic ideas, I used storytelling approaches in public engagement activities ranging from successful events to media appearances (including the BBC).

 **David Game College, University Foundation Programme** (January to June 2010)
 _History Teacher_

-- Delivery of high quality outcomes: I built, led, delivered and assessed a well-received history curriculum
-- Commitment to widening participation and inclusivity: I taught and mentored international students to gain relevant qualifications to enter UK Higher Education
+- I used coaching, empathy and communication to enable students from diverse international backgrounds to achieve qualifications to enter UK universities.
+- I designed, delivered and assessed a well-received history curriculum at short notice, demonstrating time management, strategic and communication skills.

 **Freelance** (February to March 2010)
 _Historical Researcher_

-- Highly self-organised: undertook research in multiple archives to a strict deadline
+- Demonstrated time management and strategic skills by undertaking professional historical research across multiple archives to a tight deadline for a client.
-- Outstanding written communication: presented research in accessible format for client
-- Delivery of high quality outcomes: my research formed the basis of displays, events and educational resources in a major London park
+- Produced a high-quality written report which formed the basis of displays, events and educational resources in a major London park.

 **London School of Economics and Political Science** (2005-2008, 2010-2011)
 _Graduate Teaching Assistant_

-- Delivered seminar teaching and assessed student work for various undergraduate history modules
+- I used time management and communication skills, combined with pedagogical study, to deliver seminar teaching, indvidual tutorials, and assessment of student work, alongside my own PhD studies.

 ## Hobbies